 Environmental / Social - Risk 1

-Our profitability may be impacted by climate-related events and increasing regulatory requirements.
+Our profitability may be impacted by increased focus related to environmental, social, and governance ("ESG") issues, including, but not limited to, climate-related events and related regulatory requirements.

 Macro & Political